vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

 This file is generated by running the `$ npm run transform` script.
 It is responsible for mapping the raw design tokens to platform-specific tokens.
 We define components and their respective token values:

     {
         "$bp": {
-        "comp": {
-          "background-color": {
-            "button": {
+          "ref": {
-              "primary": {
+            "color": {
-                "default": {
+              "black": {
-                  "value": "#909EFF",
+                "value": "#000000",
-                  "type": "color",
+                "type": "color"
-                  "rawValue": "{$bp.sys.background-color.interactive}"
               },
-                ...
+              "black-transparent": {
+                "value": "{$bp.ref.color.black}50", // ✅ <- Now this is valid tree path!!!
+                "type": "color"
               },
-              ...
             },
-            ...
-          },
-          ...
           }
         }
     }

-Notice how `tokens.json` had a structure that was not valid because references didn't match the existent objects tree path, but after we generated the `token_transformer.json` but now we kept all values but we now have a corrected the object's tree path token's references.
+Notice how `tokens.json` had a structure that was not valid because references didn't match the existent objects tree path.
+After generating the `token_transformer.json`, all values were retained, and the object's tree path token's references have been corrected.
 Without this step, Style Dictionary would throw an error saying that it could not find the correct references for our tokens in our `tokens.json` file.

 # Result (output)

-At this point, we can now run the `$ npm run build` command and generate the following SCSS variables (`tokens.scss`):
+At this point, you can run `$ npm run build` command and generate the following SCSS variables (`tokens.scss`):

-    $bp-comp-background-color-button-primary-default: #909EFF;
+    $bp-ref.color.black: #000000;
+    $bp-ref.color.black-transparent: #00000050;
     ...

 # Extra steps

-An optional step I did in my design system is adding a CI/CD workflow to automatically run the `build` command and commit the tokens every time the `tokens.json` received an update from Figma.
+An optional step I implemented in my design system is adding a CI/CD workflow to automatically run the `build` command and commit the tokens every time the `tokens.json` received an update from Figma.
 You can accomplish this by creating a pipeline.yaml file (In my case using Azure Devops Pipeline).

 For example, you can create a pipeline that triggers on changes to the `tokens.json` file, runs the `npm run build` command, and commits the generated SCSS variables back to the repository.
 This ensures that your design tokens are always up-to-date with the latest changes in your Figma design.

-Here is my azure-pipelines-core.yml file:
+Here is my `azure-pipelines-core.yml` file:

     trigger:
       branches: